0xSero/partisia-docs/docs/node-operations/start-running-a-node.md

 have the baker node set-up in common.
 Therefore, you must first set up and register as a baker node, before you can configure and register your node for higher paying services.

-If you have completed the reader and baker part of the guide you can (given sufficient tokens) any combination of the other services, including multiple oracles on the same node.
+If you have completed the reader and baker part of the guide you can do (given sufficient tokens) any combination of the other services, including multiple oracles on the same node.

 | **Required MPC token balance** | **Node service you can run** | **Service consist of**                            |